dwyl/learn-elm/tutorials/elm-ui/README.md

 > This is the example in the official `elm-ui` docs: https://github.com/mdgriffith/elm-ui <br />
-If you are unable to run the code on your `localhost` try the Ellie version: https://ellie-app.com/7vDrXpCckNWa1
+try the Ellie version: https://ellie-app.com/7vDrXpCckNWa1

 In your terminal run: